GazzolaLab/PyElastica/docs/intro_page.rst

 Elastica++
 ~~~~~~~~~~
-Elastica++ is a C++ implementation of Elastica that is still under development
+Elastica++ is a C++ implementation of Elastica.
+The expected release date for the beta version is 2022 Q2.

 .. _project website: https://cosseratrods.org
 .. _GitHub repo: https://github.com/GazzolaLab/PyElastica